-Scope of practice defines the rights and activities that are legally acceptable according to the licenses or certifications of a particular occupation or profession.
+The scope of practice defines the rights and activities that are legally acceptable according to the licenses or certifications of a particular occupation or profession.
 The scope of practice for any licensed or certified occupation is defined in the legal description contained in the licensing regulation.
 The scope is determined in part by the educational focus of the professional training.
 A professional’s scope of practice is directly related to the skills he or she has gained and the training received.

-Foot zoning is the complete application of pressure points on the feet corresponding to all organs, glands, structures and systems of the body that support the body’s homeostasis.
+Foot zoning is the complete application of pressure points on the feet corresponding to all organs, glands, structures, and systems of the body that support the body’s homeostasis.
 Many foot zone practitioners may be certified or licensed in other modalities and may choose to incorporate them into the foot zone because the foot zone works well with things such as massage, energy work, or emotional clearing.
 However, it is illegal for a foot zone practitioner to diagnose, prescribe or prognosticate but they can educate a client about the body.